nathyecomp/OrientAgro-GlobalChallenge/README.md

 The project currently offers the following features:

 - Real-time Soil and Gas Monitoring: Our portable device, equipped with various sensors, can measure critical soil parameters such as NPK (Nitrogen, Phosphorus, Potassium) levels as well as greenhouse gas emissions (CO2, N2O, etc.) in real-time.
 - Machine Learning for Soil Classification: Utilizing IBM Watson Machine Learning, we classify the type of soil based on sensor data.
-This allows us to adjust and calibrate the sensor measurements for more accurate readings.
+This allows us to adjust and calibrate the sensor measurements for more accurate readings, and to estimate the measurement of other elements that are not directly measured by our sensors.
 - Data Storage and Report Generation: All the collected data is sent to our server, where it's stored.
 Users can generate detailed soil analysis reports, which can be viewed via a mobile app or sent to the user's email.

 In the future, we plan to: